geb/geb/doc/manual/src/chapters/080-javascript.md

     </body>
     </html>

-We could access the javascript variable “`aVariable`” with…
+We could access the JavaScript variable “`aVariable`” with…

     Browser.drive {
         assert js.aVariable == 1